 - Leave the blemished pumpkins in the field or at the farm stand.
 Even small spots may mean a bug has burrowed its way inside.
 You really don’t want to reach into a bug-infested interior to pull them and the guts out.

 - Watch for frost damage.
-Frost on the pumpkin sounds poetic, but it’s not good if you plan for your choice to last through the Halloween display days.
+Frost on the pumpkin sounds poetic, but it’s not good if you plan for your choice to last several days or weeks.
 Look around the top of the pumpkin.
 If it is dull or discolored, leave it behind.
 It’ll likely become food for area livestock.

 - Round or oval pumpkins have their advantages.
 (A) They are easier to carve and (B) typically have more seeds inside for roasting.
 Yum!

 - Tap your choice before buying it.
 If you plan to cut through the walls of the pumpkin, tap it.
 If it sounds hollow, bring it home.
-However, if you are planning on cooking it not carving it, go for the thicker walls.
-More flesh to add to your soups and baked goods.
+However, if you are planning on cooking it not carving it, when you tap it, listen for a dull thud that indicates thicker walls.
+That means there is more flesh to add to your soups and baked goods.
 Bakers’ Advice: do not plan to eat your jack-o-lantern after you carved it – most pie bakers will tell you the flesh of carved pumpkins is too stringy.